galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

    kubectl  apply -f admin-lb.yaml
    ```

-   Use the configuration file in [.config/cluster-lb.yaml](.config/cluster-lb.yaml) with the following content to create load banlancer for managed servers.
+   Use the configuration file in [.config/cluster-lb.yaml](.config/cluster-lb.yaml) with the following content to create a load balancer for the managed servers (the content is only for reference, you need not alter the file).

    ```
    apiVersion: v1